flexera-public/policy_templates/cost/aws/burstable_instance_cloudwatch_credit_utilization/README.md

 ### Functional Details

 - This policy identifies all instances reporting performance metrics to CloudWatch whose CPU, Burst Credit Balance, Surplus Burst Credit Balance meet specified thresholds set forth in the parameters.
-- The **Exclusion Tag Key** parameter is a string value.
-Supply the Tag Key only.
-Tag Values are not analyzed and therefore are not need.
-If the exclusion tag key is used on an Instance, that Instance is presumed to be exempt from this policy.
+- The **Exclusion Tag** parameter is a string value.
+If the exclusion tag is used on an Instance, that Instance is presumed to be exempt from this policy.
-- This policy sets the tag defined in the **Action Tag Key:Value** parameter on the underutilized instances that were identified.
 -  If you get an **N/A** in a field you will need to install the [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) on the instance to get those metrics.

 #### Input Parameters